19.2 MB (1.5 MB compressed)

 2400 x 2800 pixels

 20.3 x 23.6 cm ⏐ 8.0 x 9.3 in (300dpi)

 D. ROBERTS / SCIENCE PHOTO LIBRARY D. ROBERTS / SCIENCE PHOTO LIBRARY

 Mobile phone.
-Coloured X-ray of a mobile phone showing various components such as the circuit boards (orange/red, lower frame), the earpiece (blue at upper centre) and the antenna (at upper left).
+Coloured X-ray of a mobile phone showing various components such as the circuit boards (red, lower frame), the earpiece (dark green at upper centre) and the antenna (at upper left).
 Mobile or cellular phones use low-power radio signals to transmit calls to a base station in the user's local area, or cell.
 A wide range of frequencies can be used in each cell because the signals are too weak to interfere with those in other cells.
 Base stations relay calls by cable to switching centres, from where calls can be transferred to other base stations, to the conventional telephone exchange, or to satellite stations for international calls.

 Model release not required.
 Property release not required.